 Harlequin glorybower is a large, deciduous shrub that displays showy clusters of sweet-scented, white flowers in late summer.
 The jasmine-like blooms are followed by bright, bluish-green berries.
 Some varieties may turn color in milder climates but, usually, the large, heart-shaped leaves die with the first frost.

 Growing a harlequin glorybower bush isn’t difficult in USDA plant hardiness zones 7 through 11.
 However, harlequin glorybower info indicates that the plant may be hardy to zone 6b.
-The plant, which reaches heights of 10 to 15 feet, displays a loose, rather unkempt, rounded or oval shape.
+The plant, which reaches heights of 10 to 15 feet (3 to 4.5 m.), displays a loose, rather unkempt, rounded or oval shape.
 You can prune harlequin glorybower to a single trunk and train it to grow as a small tree, or allow it to grow more naturally as a shrub.
 The plant is also suitable for growing in a large container.

 Growing a Harlequin Glorybower